uhcra/python-programs/README.md

 # Python Programs

-This Repository is purely meant for uploading cool python programs.
-No program should be uploaded that is not open source.
+Repo is only meant for uploading meaningful and helpful python programs.
+No program that happens not to benefit open source shall be uploaded.

 - Only Python programs are to be added.
 - Separate folders or each Python Programs.